Emmybritt/product-listing/README.md

 ## Bonus

-Implemented the carts functionality - users can add a product to the cart and view the added products. *LocalStorage* is used to persist the carts' data.
+- Implemented the carts functionality - users can add a product to the cart and view the added products. *LocalStorage* is used to persist the carts' data.

+- Add Product Page: Users can add a new product to the store.
+The product data is sent to the backend API, and upon successful addition, the product list is revalidated to include the new product.

+- View Product Details: Users can view detailed information about a specific product.
+This includes a detailed description, price, and any other relevant information.

 ## Deploy on Vercel